-Lisa Yerian, MD is Medical Director of Continuous Improvement and a Gastrointestinal and Hepatobiliary Pathologist at the Cleveland Clinic.
+Lisa Yerian, MD is Chief Improvement Offer and a Gastrointestinal and Hepatobiliary Pathologist at the Cleveland Clinic.
 She received a BS from the University of Notre Dame in 1996 and completed her medical degree, residency training in Anatomic Pathology and a fellowship in gastrointestinal and liver pathology at the University of Chicago-Pritzker School of Medicine.
-She joined the Cleveland Clinic in 2004 where she has held several pathology and enterprise leadership positions.
-In 2010 Dr. Yerian accepted the newly-created role of Medical Director of Continuous Improvement and now leads a team of continuous improvement professionals engaged in building a culture of continuous improvement across the Cleveland Clinic Health System.
-Under her leadership the Cleveland Clinic Improvement Model (CCIM, www.clevelandclinic.org/improve), was developed, tested and refined as a roadmap for the entire organization to pursue a culture of continuous improvement.
+She joined the Cleveland Clinic in 2004 where she has held several pathology and health system leadership positions.
+In 2010 Dr. Yerian accepted the newly-created role of Medical Director of Continuous Improvement and in 2019 was named Chief Improvement Officer.
+She now leads a team of continuous improvement professionals engaged in building a culture of continuous improvement across the Cleveland Clinic Health System.
+Under her leadership the Cleveland Clinic Improvement Model (CCIM, www.clevelandclinic.org/improve) was developed, tested and refined as a roadmap for the entire organization to pursue a culture of improvement.

 Dr. Yerian has authored over 150 manuscripts, articles and book chapters in the fields of pathology and continuous improvement.
 Her efforts have been recognized in multiple awards including the Association of American Medical Colleges Clinical Care Innovation Challenge Award (2016), and the Smart Culture Conference Buffalo Award (2018).
-She is an active member of the Catalysis (formerly Healthcare Value Network) Advisory Board and speaks both nationally and internationally on pathology and on the pursuit of continuous improvement in healthcare.
+She serves on the Board of Directors for the Lean Enterprise Insitutes and also for Catalysis.
+She speaks nationally and internationally on pathology and on the pursuit of continuous improvement in healthcare.